Skip to main content

 git clone https://github.com/LiveHelperChat/faq-rasa.git && cd faq-rasa

-Now to have your FAQ data you have to edit two files
+To customize your FAQ data, you need to edit two files:

 • Dockerfiles/faq/faq/data/nlu.yml

-This is sample how question intent should be defined with multiple alternative questions
+This is a sample of how a question intent should be defined with multiple alternative questions:

 - intent: chitchat/ask_weather